Last updated 31 January 2021

 The look of enjoyment on my mum’s face was enough for me.
 I didn’t expect to be blown away by this show as much as I did.
 My Scottish ancestry no doubt helps to stir my blood when I hear bagpipes playing.
 But hearing AND seeing them en masse as they are in the Tattoo is something else.
 I now understand why the Military Tattoo shows are often sold out in advance.
 People from all over the world come to reminisce and enjoy the stirring performances by not only Scotland’s famous regiments – but regiments from around the world.

 Waiting to catch the tram home outside the stadium, we talked to a few exuberant Tattoo fans.
 Among them was an 80yo gentleman who travelled from Scottsdale in North East Tasmania.
 For him, these Tattoos are particularly special, as he played in his first Tattoo in Dundee in 1954 as a young 19yo from the UK.
 Happy to sit up high in tier three at Etihad stadium, he told me it’s all about the patterns – the precise timing of the marching.
 I asked how they managed to do that so well – play an instrument as well as march in perfect time.
-The practise he told me – hours and hours of it.
+The practice he told me – hours and hours of it.
 Of course.